Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 As a business owner, at any given moment, a million things can be competing for your attention.
 And it’s easy to put your focus on finding innovative ways to stand out, developing creative solutions to industry challenges or trying to find new means of generating income.
 But constant optimization and maximization – Force #6 of Tony’s 7 Forces of Business Mastery – is all about going back to the core processes of your business.
 Don’t try to reinvent the wheel – do your best to polish the basics.

 This often-overlooked strategy is also one of the most important opportunities for you to find the sustainable, geometric growth that exists within your organization.
-And when you mobilize your team to focus on the biggest areas of improvement and create and implement a clear plan, the results can be astounding.
+And when you mobilize your team to focus on the biggest areas of improvement and create and implement a clear plan, the ease in achieving organic yet explosive growth can be astounding.

 Take Laurence Hallier, a serial entrepreneur who has founded and led numerous companies through years of explosive growth.
 Through Hallier Properties, he developed and delivered over $1 billion in real estate projects in the 2000s, including the Panorama Towers with 1,000+ luxury high-rise condos in Las Vegas and The Royalton at River Oaks, a 33-story luxury condo conversion.

 He then went on to found Show Media, the top provider of digital interactive advertising screens in taxicabs, reaching 100 million passengers each year.
 His company has been featured three times on the Inc. 500 Fastest Growing Companies in America.

 How was he able to accomplish this impressive geometric growth for his businesses?
 Laurence clearly knows how to leverage the power of optimization and maximization to create massive growth in his companies.
 He has attended Tony Robbins’ Business Mastery multiple times, each time taking back different insights and action items on business model innovation.
 Hear Laurence speak more about the impact of this event: